Configure eNegotiate

 Method 2: AutoActions

-To remove administrative burden/delays, you can automate these actions on two sequential phases:
+To remove administrative burden, you can automate these actions across two sequential phases:

 - AutoAction | Create Contract followed by AutoAction | Generate Draft from Contract